jar-o/dumdum/README.md

 }
 ```

-The following will pass through the `403` stanza, and be matched by the second stanza:
+The following will fail to match on the `403` stanza, but be matched by the second stanza:

 ```
 {